 - Alternatively, sellers can register for the One-Stop-Shop (OSS).
 All EU foreign VAT registrations are thus obsolete and transactions are settled via a uniform OSS report in the home country.
 However, registrations are still necessary if goods are stored in other EU countries.

-- Import VAT limits, such as the German limit, which was set at a maximum value of goods of €22, were removed without replacement.
+Import VAT limits, such as the German limit, which was set at a maximum value of goods of €22, were removed without replacement.
 From now on, all goods, regardless of their value, are subject to import VAT when imported into the European Union.
 The Import-One-Stop-Shop (IOSS) offers a way of simplifying the reporting of import VAT across the EU.

-Example 1: VAT on dropshipping in a single country
+Scenario 1: VAT on dropshipping in a single country

-The VAT situation is easiest when all parties involved are based in one country, for example when the supplier, dropshipper and end customer live or are registered in Germany.
+The VAT situation is easiest when all parties involved are based in one country, for example when the supplier, dropshipper, and end customer live or are registered in Germany.
 In this case, all invoices contain the German VAT rates.
 However, the dropshipper can deduct the VAT calculated by the supplier as input tax in his German VAT return.

-Example 2: VAT for dropshipping with self-delivery
+Scenario 2: VAT for dropshipping with delivery from the home country

 In this example, a German dropshipper sells products subject to normal VAT rates to a French end customer.
 He obtains his products from a supplier in Germany.